peterjc/thapbi-pict/docs/examples/fungal_mock/edit_graph.rst

 the database entries represented in the samples.
-Some are missing at this abundance threshold (four bottom row entries *Saccharomyces cerevisiae*, *Ustilago maydis*, *Rhizomucor miehei* and *Chytriomyces hyalinus*, plus the four *Rhizomucor irregularis* entries shown accross the middle.
+Some are missing at this abundance threshold (four bottom row entries *Saccharomyces cerevisiae*, *Ustilago maydis*, *Rhizomucor miehei* and *Chytriomyces hyalinus*, plus the four *Rhizomucor irregularis* entries shown across the middle.

 The large red nodes are the well represented community members, starting with *Naganishia albida* shown top left, which has four different 1bp variants some